 Fingernails and toenails often are abnormally formed and mostly may be thick, abnormally shaped, discolored, ridged, brittle, or slow growing.
 The cuticles might be prone to infections.

 ED patients are known for congenitally missing teeth.
 The lack of teeth for primary and secondary teeth is prevalent.
-Frequently seen are peg shaped or pointed teeth in awkward tooth positions.
+Frequently seen are peg-shaped or pointed teeth in awkward tooth positions.
 A tooth absence, malformation, and mal-positioning is often the case.

 The enamel (outer layer of the tooth) of teeth can be affected as well – it can be brittle and thin or malformed.

 Patients with ED will need often from young, age on (often age 2 and above) the care of a specialized dentist – a prosthodontist, who can provide the patient with cosmetic and functional needs.
-During childhood, a ED, patient might receive several sets of complete or partial dentures while the upper and lower arches grow during development.
+During childhood, an ED, the patient might receive several sets of complete or partial dentures while the upper and lower arches grow during development.
 After the patient is grown dental implants might be an option.
-For mal-shaped enamel/teeth crowning might be an option.
+For mal-shaped enamel/teeth, crowning might be an option.
 Every patient is different and often a multi-disciplinary team of dental specialists (orthodontists, oral surgeons, prosthodontists) will help to optimize the often complex dental restorations.

-Changes in cranio-facial structures:
+Changes in craniofacial structures: